michalfaber/tf_netbuilder/README.md

 ```
 Why is the first convolution repeated ?
 There is an argument ‘r2’ in the notation which means that this block should be repeated 2 times.

-I came across this notation in an excellent git repo: [rwightman](https://github.com/rwightman/pytorch-image-models) where the author uses this notation to build stacks of layers in some of his models.
+I came across this notation in this impressive git repo: [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) where the author uses this notation to build stacks of layers in some of his models.
 This is definitely a very concise method.
 I find it easier to manage experiments by storing model definitions as text files instead of constantly tweaking Python scripts.

 My implementation goes a step further and introduces operations like concatenation, multiplications and any custom function which operates on tensors and can be used in the method **def call(self, x)** of custom class derived from **tf.keras.Model**.
 New block types or operations can be easily registered.